 In his early career Tyler flew freight in and out of Dallas during the night hours, also flying for a few local doctors who owned their own aircraft in Ardmore.
 He was employed by an oil service company for three years until late 2012, when the economy forced the closure of their flight department.

-Presently, he works as a Contract Pilot flying all types of aircraft.
-When he isn't working, he can be found teaching at Barker Aviation, which was founded with aspiration to provide the highest quality of aviation services.
+Presently, he works as a Captain Pilot at Thomas Aviation Inc. flying the Learjet 60, Hawker 900XP, Westwind l/ll, and the Pilatus PC-12NG.
+When he isn't working, he can be found teaching or brokering aircraft sales at Barker Aviation, which was founded with aspiration to provide the highest quality of aviation services.
 This is his passion, love, and desire to be involved in every part of aviation.